-Vinyl floor tiles are hands down, the fastest and easiest way to spruce up a kitchen or bathroom.
-But in the event of remodeling, this means that you already have a floor, good or bad, in place.
-This begs the question: "Should you remove that floor?
-If not, can you get by with leaving it?"
+Vinyl floor tiles are hands down, the fastest and easiest way to spruce up a kitchen or bathroom, but in the event of remodeling, this means that you already have a floor, good or bad, in place.
+This begs the question: should you remove that floor?

 In many cases, you can install vinyl floor tiles on top of your present floor, but it depends on what type of floor you already have and what shape it is in.
-If the present floor is something like sheet vinyl, I recommend that you take a deep breath and just remove it.
-Because vinyl tiles don’t do a very good job of “smoothing over” imperfections in your flooring or underlayment, then the floor would need to be in very good shape.
-In general, it's more difficult to put vinyl over tile than the opposite--installing tile over vinyl.
+If the present floor is something like sheet vinyl, take a deep breath and just remove it.
+Since vinyl tiles don’t do a very good job of “smoothing over” imperfections in your flooring or underlayment, then the floor would need to be in very good shape.
+In general, it's more difficult to put vinyl over tile than the opposite; installing tile over vinyl.

 Smooth and Seamless Is Best

 Any smooth, seamless or tightly sealed surface works well for vinyl floor tile: sheet vinyl, linoleum, etc.

 You can install vinyl floor tiles over ceramic tiles, provided that the grout lines are not too wide or deep.
 Wide grout lines will eventually show through, or to use industry lingo, "telegraph" through the vinyl.
 Wood flooring can also accept vinyl tiles, but it’s not the best.
 The optimum condition is to have a substrate of one-quarter inch plywood or another smooth underlayment, rather than flooring.

 - With a chalk snap line and a measuring tape, measure the center points of all four walls.
 Snap a chalk line between facing walls, so that a cross is formed.
 Begin laying the tiles from the center point, and working outward within one of the quadrants.